mlml/autovot/README.md

 ## Mode 1
 ### Training
-Note that for mode 1, feature extraction is hidden to the user and is a component of auto_vot_train.py.
+**Note** that for Mode 1, feature extraction is hidden to the user as a component of auto_vot_train.py.

 Navigate to `experiments/` and run the following: